New build villa in Bloemendaal, Netherlands

-Paul and Eugenie de Ruiter’s Holland home blends effortlessly into the dunescape with its clean lines and simple palette of dark wood and glass.
+Paul and Eugenie's Holland home blends into the dunescape with its clean lines and palette

 Their chosen palette of concrete, steel and rough wood was in tune with the practice’s approach to design.
 Paul de Ruiter Architects’ trademark is the use of sustainable materials to create buildings where the interior and exterior are allowed to meet and merge.
 From the start Eugenie and Paul knew that they’d chosen the right collaborators.

 Straight away, it was clear that the design had to work in its setting, letting the natural beauty take a starring role in the scheme.

 ‘The project developer made sure that we respected the landscape,’ says Paul, ‘such as in the omission of fences or boundaries to allow the garden to flow seamlessly into the natural environment.’

 The driver behind all of this was the desire to create a house that fitted in with the surrounding dunes without imposing itself in any way.

 In keeping with this approach, it was decided that the box-like structure should be set into the ground, making the most of the rolling dunes by creating a basement that was open to the road at the rear, and a ground floor that was partially buried.

 This would minimise the overall height of the building.
 The first floor is a flat-roofed box clad in rough wood which has been stained black.
 ‘If we’d opted for a white box, the effect would have been completely different, with the house standing out dramatically, which wasn’t what we were trying to achieve here,’ says Paul.

 The dark box ever so slightly overlaps the ground floor, creating the illusion that it’s floating, an effect further heightened by the wrap-around windows.